tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/parsesettings1.png)

 Scroll down and enter an example output as shown below and then click the generate schema button.
-In this case we know what the example output is (becasue I've called it) but obviously you'd need find out yourself what any other API you want to call produces.
+In this case we know what the example output is (because I've called it) but obviously you'd need find out yourself what any other API you want to call produces.

 ![Image of Architecture](/images/parsesettings2.png)